numerai/example-scripts/README.md

 The live portion of the dataset (tournament_data) is updated every week and represents the latest state of the global stock market.

-# Help and Discussions
+# Support

-For help and discussions, connect with us on our [community chat](http://community.numer.ai/) or [forums](https://forum.numer.ai/)
+If you need help or have any questions, please connect with us on our [community chat](http://community.numer.ai/) or [forums](https://forum.numer.ai/).

-If something in this repo doesn't work, please [file an issue](https://github.com/numerai/example-scripts/issues)
+If something in this repo doesn't work, please [file an issue](https://github.com/numerai/example-scripts/issues).